lbruun-net/docker-free/README.md

 (In Windows)

-If you are a Java developer and use TestContainers, then you use the project in [testcontainers-verification](testcontainers-verification/) to verify that it works.
+If you are a Java developer and use TestContainers, then you can use the project in [testcontainers-verification](testcontainers-verification/) to verify that it works.